DaVinciGraph/DavinciPic/README.md

 ## loadingEffect

-The `loadingEffect` attribute takes effect immediately when the component enters the viewport and continues until a response is received from the API.
+The `loadingEffect` prop takes effect immediately when the component enters the viewport and continues until a response is received from the API.
 It offers various options to customize the visual behavior of the component during the loading stage:

 **`hide:`** Hides the component.<br/>
 **`transparent:`** Makes the component transparent.<br/>